 Question: My 12-year-old son is allergic to peanuts.
 Depending on the wind and amount of peanuts being eaten at a baseball game, he can suffer from nasal congestion/runny nose and nasal itching.
 Could a nasal spray assist or aid in prevention of the allergy?

 Answer: Peanuts as a cause of your son's allergy at a ballgame is possible, but highly unlikely.
 Studies have been performed to deermine how much peanut protein can become airborne or aerosolized, and it is a very small amount (often too small to cause a reaction), and it does not travel far.
 Other causes of his symptoms may be dust, grass or smoke sensitivities.
-If he is that sensitive to peanuts, he should be tested.
 Pre-treatment with an allergy medication may help what are more likely to be allergy symptoms.

 Question: I have always had normal nasal allergy symptoms but this year I have also developed asthma and food allergies.
 Lately, as trees have been starting to bud, I have developed severe skin "itchiness."
 I am very sensitive to various fabrics - cotton seems to be the only thing I can tolerate.
 Is this a typical allergic response?
 What can I do to stop the itching?